CarineRey/pcoc/README.md

 * pcoc_sim.py: [(usage)](#pcoc_sim.py-usage)

-simulates alignment and converegent scenario data according the PCOC model for each tree of a directory.
+simulates an alignment and a scenario of convergent evolution according to the PCOC model for each tree of a directory.

 * pcoc_det.py: [(usage)](#pcoc_det.py-usage)

-detects sites of an alignment with a a convergent evolution according the PCOC model.
+detects sites of an alignment under convergent evolution according to the PCOC model.
-It needs, an input alignment, an imput tree and the number of the nodes where occured the convergent transitions
+It requires an input alignment, an input tree and the number of nodes where the convergent transitions occurred.

 * pcoc_num_tree.py: [(usage)](#pcoc_num_tree.py-usage)

-allows to numerote an input tree to help the user to manually enter the number of his nodes of interest in pcoc_sim.py and pcoc_det.py
+allows a user to number the nodes of an input tree so as to set the nodes where convergent transitions occurred in pcoc_sim.py and pcoc_det.py